Google Ads AI agent that catches wasted spend the same day

 Compared with native automation rules

-Custom scripts can solve specific problems, but they often become brittle and hard to maintain as account structure changes.
-Teams then spend more time maintaining scripts than improving campaigns.
-A Google adwords AI teammate is easier to evolve because behavior is defined in workflow instructions and review loops.
+Custom scripts solve specific problems but often become brittle as account structure changes.
+A Google Ads agent is easier to evolve because behavior is defined in workflow instructions and review loops, not code.

 Week 1: define scope and success metrics

-In week two, let the teammate run on schedule and review every output quickly.
+Let the agent run on schedule and review every output.
 Capture misses by category: data access, threshold logic, or summary clarity.
-Then change one variable at a time so cause and effect are obvious.
+Change one variable at a time.

 - Run the workflow daily with a fixed output template.